 When CEO departures are announced, exechange determines the Push-out Score on a scale of 0 to 10 to assess how likely it is that the chief executive was pushed out or felt pressure to leave the position, with 0 being most likely a voluntary move and 10 being most likely a forced exit.
 Anything over a 5 indicates that there are valid reasons to believe an executive may have been pushed out.

-Of the 328 CEO departures in the Russell 3000 Index evaluated over the past 12 months (March 2, 2022, to March 1, 2023), the average Push-out Score was 5.9, according to exechange data.
+Of the 317 CEO departures in the Russell 3000 Index evaluated over the past 12 months (June 29, 2022, to June 28, 2023), the average Push-out Score was 6.1, according to exechange data.
 References to conduct issues, disagreements and irregularities lead to the highest Push-out Scores.
-When performance issues, time with family or other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.
+When performance issues, time with family or pursuit of other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.

-The Push-out Score regarding Jason Randall’s move is explained point by point in the exechange report.
+The Push-out Score regarding Martin Mackay’s move is explained point by point in the exechange report.

-exechange reached out to AppFolio and offered the company the opportunity to comment on the score.
+exechange reached out to Rallybio and offered the company the opportunity to comment on the score.